Saving the planet depends on reclaiming our communities, rebuilding our social life and creating a sense of place—a Social Life Project update

 The Social Life Project is an initiative to enhance social connections in everyone’s life by dramatically expanding access to high-quality “social” spaces that naturally bring people together.
 These can include parks, plazas, sidewalks, business districts, community centers, libraries, playgrounds, public markets, waterfronts, streets, trails, gardens and anywhere else we love to be.

-Improving these places is the way to transform a neighborhood, town or city from mediocre to extraordinary—and a critical step in reversing climate, inequity and other looming problems of our time.
+Improving these places is the way to transform a neighborhood, town or city from mediocre to extraordinary—and a critical step in reversing climate, inequity, defining the future post Covid19 and other global issue we are dealing with.

 9 Transformative Agendas for Communities